SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 The ServiceMonitor's selector can be adjusted to match all broker deployments in the namespace by removing `instance` from the matched labels.
 Also, multiple endpoints can be listed to obtain the combination of metrics from those Exporter paths.

 The `ServiceMonitor` example above specifies that three target endpoints are scraped to get the combination of all metrics available from the broker deployment.
-The metrics endpoints can be accessed at the port named `tcp-metrics` and at the PubSub+ Exporter path, e.g.: `/solace-std` is added to the scrape request REST API calls.
+The metrics endpoints can be accessed at the port named `tcp-metrics` and at the Solace Event Broker Exporter path, e.g.: `/solace-std` is added to the scrape request REST API calls.

 ### Grafana Visualization of Broker Metrics